 An alarm condition for will occur if any local oscillator phase lock loop (PLL) comes out of lock.
-The Remote LED will light when you select the Remote mode.
+The Mute LED will light if you select Mute and the Remote LED will light when you select the Remote mode.

 FIGURE 2.5 Menu Display and Sequence